Quant-Insight/Qi_API/3.Use_Cases/Readme.md

 **Output:**

-* Dataframe representing how much both factors move depending on their standard deviation values.
+* Dataframe representing the % change of an asset as a result of certain movements in two factors.
 ### Code

 ```python